gaolongsen/Package_Adding/README.md

 This repository contains Barrett WAM & BHand-280 CAD and modular URDFs with inertial properties.

 The meshes and kinematics are based on publicly available resources from barrett.com.
-The dynamic properties are based on guidance from barrett.com as well as experiences with a real WAM and BH8-280.
+The dynamic properties are based on guidance from barrett.com as well as experiences with a real WAM and BH8-282.

 ## Visual

-These are based on meshes exported directly from SolidWorks.
+These are based on meshes exported directly from Solid Works.

 ![](doc/wam_visual.png)